LET’S GET STARTED

 A gift to help the animals at CHS is a wonderful way to remember a person or a pet, honor an anniversary, birthday, wedding, or holiday, or simply say “thank you” to a special animal lover.

 A sick, injured, or neglected animal can arrive at the shelter at any time.
-Your gift to Leah’s Legacy will help these pets by providing them with comprehensive testing, surgery, medication, rehabilitation and anything else they need to heal and go on to find their forever homes.
+Your gift to Leah’s Legacy will help these pets by providing them with comprehensive testing, surgery, medication, rehabilitation and anything else they need to heal and find their forever homes.
+We believe that each pet deserves a fighting chance.
+Our emergency vet care fund ensures we can give one to any pet who needs it.

 Leah came to us through Animal Control when CPS found her in a home they were investigating.
 At only 87 pounds, the Great Dane was skin and bone, and unable to stand by herself.
 We loved her right away.